 Then I'll leave you with some demo code.

-First, the "ReconfigIOSystem" system function block requires that the control record be written as an array of words.
+First, the "ReconfigIOSystem" system function block requires writing the control record as an array of words.

 We could have defined our Configuration Records as an array, but I liked the Struct better.
 However, we do need to take the selected configuration and move it into an array.